eMedicine Specialties > Neurology > Neurotoxicology

 Physical

-• Stasis dermatitis, glossiness, and thinness of skin of the lower legs are common findings.
+Stasis dermatitis, glossiness, and thinning of the skin of the lower legs are common findings.

-• Charcot arthropathy, also known as neuroarthropathy, is most commonly associated with diabetes mellitus, despite a variety of other etiologies.
-It has also been associated with chronic alcoholism in nondiabetic individuals.
+Charcot arthropathy, also known as neuroarthropathy, is most commonly associated with diabetes mellitus, but may be seen in patients with chronic alcoholism who are nondiabetic.

-• Rare cases have been reported of severe acute or subacute neuropathy mimicking Guillain-Barré syndrome.
+Rare cases have been reported of severe acute or subacute neuropathy mimicking Guillain-Barré syndrome.
+Biopsy and electrodiagnostic studies show axonal neuropathy with normal CSF.

-• Pressure palsies include radial neuropathy (Saturday night palsy), which is radial nerve compression at the spiral groove that yields wrist drop, in addition to compression neuropathy at many additional sites.
-Ulnar neuropathy at the elbow, radial or axillary nerve injury in the axilla (crutch-type compression), peroneal neuropathy at the fibular head, and superficial radial nerve are just a few of the potential sites of nerve injury.
+Pressure palsies include radial neuropathy (Saturday night palsy), which is a radial nerve compression at the spiral groove that yields wrist drop.
+Other compression neuropathies at many additional sites can also be seen, including Ulnar neuropathy at the elbow, radial or axillary nerve injury in the axilla (crutch-type compression), peroneal neuropathy at the fibular head, and superficial radial nerve injury.

 Causes